Combatd/On_Premises_Private_Cloud_Automation/README.md

 * Enhance the blueprint to provide PaaS by configuring the web application and creating web-tier scaling.
 Test the web application works by confirming scale-out load balancing across the web tier and database write updates.
 * Enhance the blueprint to provide an action to update the database password and update the web application to use the new password, achieving a SaaS-like experience for developers with delegated, post deployment operations.
 Test the web application works with the new password.

-## Course Overview - Managing Multiple Clusters and Workspaces
+## Lesson 1 Overview - Managing Multiple Clusters and Workspaces
 In this course, we will cover various tools and features that Nutanix provides to eliminate the tedious, time-consuming process of manually operating parts of the cloud.
 We will walk you through how Nutanix Prism and Nutanix Calm increase visibility and eliminate IT intervention in performing repetitive, laborious tasks.

 We will discuss how Nutanix Prism helps you manage multiple clusters and workloads.
 We will also illustrate how Nutanix Calm delivers simple, repeatable, and automated management of application creation, consumption, and governance.
 We have also included demo videos explaining these features and processes in the Nutanix environment.